vercel/modelfusion/docs/blog/2024-01-17-generate-structured-information-ollama.md

 - [Ollama](https://ollama.ai) is an application for running large language models (LLMs) on your local machine.
 - [Nous-Hermes-2 Mixtral 8x7B](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO), a state-of-the-art open-source language model released in January 2024, provides the AI backbone for our task.
 - [Zod](https://github.com/colinhacks/zod), a type validation library, ensures the structured data we generate is correctly formatted and typed.
 - [ModelFusion](https://modelfusion.dev) is an open-source library I'm developing to integrate AI models seamlessly into TypeScript projects.
-It provides an [Ollama client](https://modelfusion.dev/integration/model-provider/ollama) and a [generateStructure function](https://modelfusion.dev/guide/function/generate-structure).
+It provides an [Ollama client](https://modelfusion.dev/integration/model-provider/ollama) and a [generateObject function](https://modelfusion.dev/guide/function/generate-object).

 By the end of this post, you’ll see how these technologies work together to create a powerful solution for generating typed, structured data on your local machine.
-The example code is available in the [ModelFusion repository](https://github.com/lgrammel/modelfusion/blob/main/examples/basic/src/use-cases/generate-structured-information-city-destinations-ollama.ts).
+The example code is available in the [ModelFusion repository](https://github.com/lgrammel/modelfusion/blob/main/examples/basic/src/use-cases/generate-objectd-information-city-destinations-ollama.ts).

 ## The Power and Limits of Generating Structured Information